 Despite having a tiny population, Namibia has another famous people, the San people, also known as the bushman.
 You must have heard about them, as they are also very peculiar.
 The San people can also be found in Botswana, South Africa, and Angola, but they are mainly Kalahari desert people.

-The bushman are considered the oldest inhabitants of southern Africa.
-They are well known for their very unique click language and their survival skills in a deadly environment.
-The San people lived in the desert in rock shelters as hunter-gatherers and without any pottery.
+The bushman is considered the oldest inhabitants of southern Africa.
+They are well known for their unique click language and survival skills in a deadly environment.
+The San people lived in the desert in rock shelters as hunter-gatherers without pottery.
 Instead, they used eggshells and animal parts for storing liquids.
 Their ingenuity is incredible.

 The San people made it into mass media a few times.
 Still, the most famous is clearly the comedy “the gods must be crazy,” where a Kalahari San group’s first encounter with an artifact from the outside world (a Coca-Cola bottle).